grassjelly/daisy/README.md

 (docker lazy)
 A tool to easily Dockerize ROS2 workspaces and packages.

+In a nutshell, daisy contains a built-in [`Dockerfile`](./Dockerfile) and [`docker-compose.compose`](./docker-compose.yaml) files to quickly spin a Docker container for the ROS2 workspace you're working on.
+It's thin layer to conveniently call docker compose commands with a few helper scripts.

+Daisy aims to make ROS2 workspaces more reproducible without the huge bulk of git commiting all the source codes found in the workspace using [vcstool](https://github.com/dirk-thomas/vcstool#export-set-of-repositories).

 If you want to quickly test a ROS2 package without system installing ROS2, or simply want to test whether your package builds on another distro, this tool is for you.